Graph selection with GGMselect: Estimation procedure

 The selection procedure depends on a dimensionless tuning parameter $K$.
 A larger value for $K$ yields a procedure more conservative.
 In theory (and in practice) $K$ has to be larger than one.
-We propose to set $K$ between $2$ and $3$ depending on the desired level of false discovery rate of edges.
+In our simulations, we set $K=2.5$.